lilessam/finance-app-trial-project/README.md

 npm run dev
 ```

 After signing up, you'll be redirected to the user's dashboard.
-This is a static HTML representation of the provided mockups built using Tailwind CSS.
+This is a static HTML representation of the [dashboard mockup](#dashboard) built using Tailwind CSS.

 ## Requirements